-This opamp low high battery charger circuit can be used as a DC UPS circuit also for ensuring a continuous supply for the load regardless of the mains presence or absence and for getting an uninterrupted supply through out its usage.
+This auto cut off low high battery charger circuit can be used as a DC UPS circuit also for ensuring a continuous supply for the load regardless of the mains presence or absence and for getting an uninterrupted supply through out its usage.

 The input charging supply could be acquired from a regulated power supply such as an LM338 constant current variable constant voltage circuit externally.

 How to Set the Presets